-If you want to get an inexpensive exercise bike, then the XTERRA SB150 Recumbent Bike is for you.
-The frame of the SB150 is strong and durable and comes with a maximum user weight capacity of up to 265 lbs (120 kg).
+If you want an inexpensive exercise bike, then the XTERRA SB150 Recumbent Bike is for you.
+The frame of the SB150 is solid and durable and comes with a maximum user weight capacity of up to 265 lbs (120 kg).
 It also features a walk-through design.
 As a result, it is easily accessible.

-The XTERRA SB150 comes equipped with a 3.7” LCD with a blue LED backlight.
+The XTERRA SB150 has a 3.7″ fitness monitor and a blue LED backlight.
 It tracks all the essential workout metrics, including time, distance, calories burned, speed, RPM, and pulse.
 Additionally, it has 12 preset programs, four customizable workouts, five heart rate programs, and a manual.

 Learn more in my complete review below!